 Investors should also be aware that the market continues to develop in relation to the Risk Free Rates as reference rates in the capital markets.
-Market terms for securities linked to SONIA, SOFR, €STR, SARON and/or any other Risk Free Rate, such as the spread over the relevant rate reflected in interest rate provisions, may evolve over time, and trading prices of the Notes linked to SONIA, SOFR, €STR, SARON and/or any other Risk Free Rate, such as the spread over the relevant rate reflected in interest rate provisions, may evolve over time, and trading prices of the Notes linked to SONIA, SOFR, €STR, SARON and/or any other Risk Free Rate may be lower than those of later-issued securities linked to the same rate as a result.
-The market or a significant part thereof (including the Issuer) may adopt an application of the Risk Free Rates that differs significantly from that set out in the terms and conditions for the Notes (including in relation to fallbacks in the event that such Risk Free Rates are discontinued or fundamentally altered).
+Market terms for securities linked to SONIA, SOFR, €STR, SARON, TONA and/or any other Risk Free Rate, such as the spread over the relevant rate reflected in interest rate provisions, may evolve over time, and trading prices of the Securities linked to SONIA, SOFR, €STR, SARON, TONA and/or any other Risk Free Rate may be lower than those of later-issued securities linked to the same rate as a result.
+The market or a significant part thereof (including the Issuer) may adopt an application of the Risk Free Rates that differs significantly from that set out in the terms and conditions for the Securities (including in relation to fallbacks in the event that such Risk Free Rates are discontinued or fundamentally altered).